 If you or a loved one suffered serious injury or death resulting from a medical error in Pennsylvania, Delaware, New Jersey, please contact Kline & Specter online today to schedule your free case consultation or call 800-243-1100 to speak with an experienced medical malpractice attorney about your case.

-Our medical malpractice lawyers handle lawsuits throughout Pennsylvania, New Jersey, and Delaware.
+Our medical malpractice lawyers handle lawsuits throughout Pennsylvania, New Jersey, Delaware, New York & Nationwide.